-To check a temp sensor you first need a Digital Multimeter (DMM) with a diode check position.
-Put the meter on diode check, place the red lead of the meter on the black lead of the temp sensor and the black lead of the meter on the white temperature sensor wire.
+To check a temperature sensor you first need a digital multimeter (DMM) with a diode check position.
+Put the meter on diode check, place the "red" lead of the meter on the "black" lead of the temperature sensor and the "black" lead of the meter on the "white" temperature sensor wire.
 At this point you should get no response from meter (infinite).
-If you get a reading the temp sensor is defective.
+If you get a reading the temperature sensor is defective.

-Next reverse leads to temp sensor black to black and red to white.
-At that point you measure approximately 1.8 amps, this is the turn on voltage of the device.
-If you hold the temp sensor in your hands and warm it the reading will decrease corresponding to a higher current flow (the decrease is very slight tenths of a volt).
+Next reverse leads to temperature sensor "black" to "black" and "red" to "white."
+At that point you measure approximately 1.8-amps, this is the turn on voltage of the device.
+If you hold the temperature sensor in your hands and warm it the reading will decrease corresponding to a higher current flow (the decrease is very slight tenths of a volt).

-2) The Rotational Sensor is a magnetic proximity switch that is mounted on the basket (tumbler) wrapper on the left side of the dryer.
+2) The rotational sensor is a magnetic proximity switch that is mounted on the basket (tumbler) wrapper on the left side of the dryer.
 There is a magnet mounted to the side of the basket (tumbler).
 After each rotation of the basket (tumbler), the magnet passes by the proximity switch causing the contacts to close and pulse the Phase 7 microprocessor controller (computer).
 Whenever the magnet is over the proximity switch there should be contact closure.

 When a drying cycle is started, the blower (fan and impellor) output switches on putting 24 VAC on the blower (fan and impellor) contactor coil, which in turn pulls in the contactor starting the blower motor turning.
-Through the contactor relay this also triggers an input signal to the PLC (Programmable Logic Controller) disabling the tilting function.
-Moments later, the basket (tumbler) and drum begins to rotate because the output turns on thereby pulling in the basket (tumbler) and drum forward contactor.
-Next, the Heat "On/Off" output will turn on if there is a call for heat, suppling 24 VAC to the heat circuit through the safety circuits.
+Through the contactor relay this also triggers an input signal to the programmable logic controller (PLC) disabling the tilting function.
+Moments later, the basket (tumbler) and drum begin to rotate because the output turns on thereby pulling in the basket (tumbler) and drum forward contactor.
+Next, the heat "On/Off" output will turn on if there is a call for heat, supplying 24 VAC to the heat circuit through the safety circuits.

-- a) The first safety circuit is the Manual Reset Exhaust Hi-Limit which is located on the bracket above the lint basket with the temperature sensor.
-On a temperature rise of 225° F (107° C) or higher, the thermal switch opens breaking the heat circuit. - b) A second safety circuit is the Burner Manual Reset Hi-Limit Switch located on the side of the burner.
-On a temperature rise of 330° F (166° C) or higher, the thermal switch opens breaking the heat circuit, this switch must be manually reset. - c) A third safety circuit is the Sail Switch which is attached to the front of the burner box.
+- a) The first safety circuit is the manual reset exhaust hi-limit, which is located on the bracket above the lint basket with the temperature sensor.
+On a temperature rise of 225° F (107° C) or higher, the thermal switch opens breaking the heat circuit. - b) A second safety circuit is the burner manual reset hi-limit switch located on the side of the burner.
+On a temperature rise of 330° F (166° C) or higher, the thermal switch opens breaking the heat circuit, this switch must be manually reset. - c) A third safety circuit is the sail switch, which is attached to the front of the burner box.
 This device pulls in when the impellor (fan and blower) is operating correctly and verifies proper airflow.